filipeandrade6/design-patterns-go/README.md

   - Prototype
   - Singleton

-- **Behavioural** etake care of effective communication and the assignment of responsibilities between objects.
+- **Behavioural patterns** take care of effective communication and the assignment of responsibilities between objects.
   - Chain of Responsiblity
   - Command
   - Iterator